Enid girl chases dream playing violin

 “There were no harp teachers close by, so I finally chose the violin,” Emma said.

-She started in second grade with a local teacher then began with University of Central Oklahoma teacher and violinist Peter Nguyen.
+She started in second grade with a local teacher, then began learning from violinist Peter Nguyen.

 She also is playing the piano again with her brother, and they take lessons from Sergio Monteiro, who teaches at Oklahoma City University.
 Emma takes music theory from Lauren Monteiro.